Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 for all $t > 0$ and all $\delta > 0$, and that $\mathfrak h^n(\Omega) < \infty$.

-Then the following two statements hold. \begin{enumerate} \item There is a dense subset of $\Omega$ consisting of points on maximal null geodesics contained in $\Omega$. \item No generator of $\mathscr H$ has any endpoint on $\Omega$. \end{enumerate} \begin{proof} Let $A_\delta$ denote the $\delta$-flow set of $\mathscr H$ with respect to $\sigma$.
+Then the following two statements hold. \begin{enumerate} \item The union of the images of generators which are inextendible and completely contained in $\Omega$ is a dense subset of $\Omega$. \item No generator of $\mathscr H$ has any endpoint on $\Omega$. \end{enumerate} \begin{proof} Let $A_\delta$ denote the $\delta$-flow set of $\mathscr H$ with respect to $\sigma$.
 Recall that the total flow set of $\mathscr H$ is the set

 Note that if $\delta < \delta'$ then $A_\delta \supseteq A_{\delta'}$.
 Hence

 Since the family $\Omega \cap A_{1/k}$ is increasing,

 The limits are finite, since by hypothesis $\mathfrak h^n(\Omega \cap A_{1/k})$ is uniformly bounded with respect to $k$ by $\mathfrak h^n(\Omega)$.